-While once you had to leave the platform to move from messaging to an online meeting, LinkedIn has now added the “Start a Meeting” feature.
-Using this feature, you can start a face to face online chat using Microsoft Teams, BlueJeans by Verizon, or Zoom directly in your LinkedIn messages.
+In the past, you had to leave the platform to have an online meeting with your LinkedIn connection, but not anymore.
+LinkedIn has added the “Start a Meeting” feature.
+Using this feature, you can start a face-to-face online chat using Microsoft Teams, BlueJeans by Verizon, or Zoom directly in your LinkedIn messages.

 If you are on a mobile device, it is located beside the “Write a message…” box.

-You can then grab and share the unique link to start the instant meeting or you can schedule the meeting for later.
+You can then share the unique link with the participants of the meeting to start it right away, or you can schedule the meeting for later.

-Thankfully now you can go in and quickly edit that mistake!
+Thankfully, now you can quickly edit that mistake!

-You can also delete a message that is irrelevant or messages that include the wrong attachment.
+You can also delete irrelevant messages or messages that include the wrong attachments.

-It is important to remember that you can only edit or delete a message within 60 minutes of sending the message and an Edited or Deleted badge is displayed to all participants in the conversation.
+Remember, you can edit or delete a message only within 60 minutes of sending it.
+An Edited or Deleted badge will be displayed to all participants in the conversation.

-On your mobile device press-and-hold or double tap on the message you want to edit or delete to open up the menu and then select the appropriate option.
+On your mobile device, press-and-hold or double tap on the message you want to edit or delete to open the menu, and then select the appropriate option.

-Sometimes, when you are in the middle of a conversation, you want to include or introduce one or more people into the conversation.
+Sometimes, you want to include or introduce one or more people into a conversation already in progress.

 LinkedIn has made it easy to do this.

-You can now simply invite one or more people to join an existing conversation while ensuring you have control to keep your original conversation history private.
+You can now invite one or more people to join an existing conversation while keeping your original conversation history private.

-Start by typing in the names of your first-degree connections you wish to add.
-Select the correct person when they pop up, click Add.
-Once you have added everyone to the group, give your group a name and click next.
+Start by typing the names of your first-degree connections you wish to add.
+Select the correct person when they pop up, and click Add.
+Once you have added everyone to the group, give your group a name, and click Next.